PrimeTimeTran/next-blog/data/kb/atom/math/calc/core/stochastic/itos-integral.md

 ## Key challenge it solves

-Brownian motion (W_t):
+Brownian motion $W_t$:

 - is continuous
 - but nowhere differentiable

-So classical integrals like Riemann or Lebesgue cannot directly handle (dW_t).
+So classical integrals like Riemann or Lebesgue cannot directly handle $dW_t$.

 The Itô integral provides a rigorous definition.